-EXTRADITION.
+EXTRADITION OF CRIMINALS.

-- 1. The Contracting Parties undertake to surrender to each other, on request, persons who happen to be in the territory of one Party and who are being proceeded against or have been convicted by the regular judicial authorities of the other Party for an extraditable offence under the law of the Party applied to: - (a) Provided the offence in question is punishable under the laws of both States-even if these laws are applicable to only part of their territory-with at least one year's imprisonment or a heavier penalty, or if the person claimed has already been sentenced for an identical offence to at least six months' imprisonment or to a heavier penalty; - (b) Provided the offence has been committed outside the territory of the State applied to; - (c) And provided the institution of proceedings in connection with the offence is not, under the law of the State applied to, a matter solely within the competence of its own judicial authorities.
+- 1. The Contracting Parties undertake to surrender to each other, on request, persons who are in the territory of one Party and who are being proceeded against or have been convicted, by the judicial authorities of the other Party for an extraditable offence under the law of the Party applied to: - (a) Provided the offence in question is punishable under the laws of both States-even if these laws are applicable only to part of their territory-with at least one year's imprisonment or a heavier penalty, or if the person claimed has already been sentenced for an identical offence to at least six months' imprisonment or to a heavier penalty; - (b) Provided the offence has been committed outside the territory of the State applied to; - (c) And provided the institution of proceedings in connection with the offence is not, under the law of the State applied to, a matter solely within the competence of its own judicial authorities. - 2.
+Extradition shall also be granted for attempts to commit the above offences or for complicity therein, when such acts are punishable under the laws of both Contracting Parties.